Bulldogs, Spartans earn top-five finishes in relays

 NIKOS FRAZIER

-Northeast's Ellie Rickertsen embraces her teammate after placing first in the 2a girls 400 meter hurdles during day two of the Iowa Coed State Track and Field Meet, Friday, May 20, 2022, at Drake Stadium in Des Moines.
+Northeast's Ellie Rickertsen embraces a teammate after placing first in Class 2A 400 hurdles Friday at Drake Stadium in Des Moines.

 NIKOS FRAZIER